 What is a political prediction market?

-A political prediction market is a market in binary contracts on a defined political outcome, such as which party wins control of a chamber, who wins an election, or whether a named candidate secures a nomination.
+A political prediction market is a market in binary contracts on a defined political outcome, such as which party controls a chamber of Congress, who wins a presidential election, or whether a named candidate secures a nomination.
 Each contract settles at one dollar if the outcome happens and zero if it does not, and the price between one cent and ninety nine cents reads as the implied probability.
 This is general information, not advice.

 How does an election market settle?